 Interference (Force/ Shrink) Fit

 In Interference fit, size of shaft is always larger than size of hole.
 Therefore Interference fit ensures interference between assembled mating parts.
 Interference fit has negative allowance.

 Examples of interference fit are : push fit inserts in plastic part, Axle and bearing assembly e.t.c

 Transition fit is either a clearance fit or interference fit.
 Therefore In transition fit, shaft may be either larger or smaller than the hole in a mating part.
 Transition fits is a compromise between clearance and interference fits.

 Transition fit has overlapping tolerance zones of the hole and shaft.
 Therefore they are used where accurate location is important.
 But small amount of clearance or interference is permissible.

 Systems of Fit

-To obtain a required type of fit, Basic hole system and basic shaft system is used.
+To obtain a required type of fit.
+Basic hole system and basic shaft system are used.
 Selection of type of system is done based on availability of standard parts and process used.

 Basic Hole System

 In basic hole system, size of the hole is kept constant and shaft size is varied to obtain required fit.